donchev7/site/content/post/2022/2022-10-31-AWS-lambda-invoker-identification.md

 ## Introduction

+***Edit 2023-07-03***: *It was brought to my attention that the solution I proposed might benefit from using JSON instead of decoding xml payload.*

 I am building a CLI tool that will invoke AWS Lambda functions.
 The tool will be used by developers to create AWS resources.
 You may ask why not give the developers access to AWS CLI?

 Even if I did give them AWS CLI access I cannot guarantee that the developers will adhere to the naming conventions and tagging conventions.